cBioPortal/cbioportal/docs/deployment/deploy-without-docker/Software-Requirements.md

 ## Java

-As of this writing, the cBioPortal can be compiled and run from Java 11 and above.
+cBioPortal requires Java 12 and above.
 The software can be found and download from the [Oracle](https://www.oracle.com/us/technologies/java/overview/index.html) website.

 On Ubuntu:  ```sudo apt-get install default-jdk```

 ## Apache Maven

 The cBioPortal source code is an [Apache Maven](https://maven.apache.org/) driven project.
 The software needs to be downloaded and installed prior to building the application from source code.
 It can be found on the [Apache Maven](https://maven.apache.org/download.cgi) website.
-We are currently using version 3.5.4.
+We are currently using version 3.9.5.

 On Ubuntu:  ```sudo apt-get install maven```